 Economic pluralism is defined as a pluralism which accepts multiple, alternative answers to the same economic questions.

 In the aftermath of the GFC, the suggested remedies were either greater stimulus through more government deficit spending, favoured by most academics and Keynesians, or austerity (less stimulus) through less government deficit spending, favoured by others depending on what economic theory is chosen to advance their arguments.
-This type of pluralism, giving multiple answers in economics, is anti-science; modern physics is not pluralist in this sense.
+This type of pluralism, giving multiple or contradictory answers in economics, is anti-science; modern physics is not pluralist in this sense.
 In fact, modern physics is against economic pluralism.

 Physicists do not tolerate different answers in any given situation.
 Much of their work consists of resolving multiple answers by finding the correct answer or the most accurate answer through collecting and analyzing facts.
 Fullbrook (2017) wrongly cites general relativity and quantum mechanics as evidence of pluralism in modern physics.
 In very large domains of space and time (e.g. cosmology), general relativity is the only accepted theory.
 In very small domains (e.g. atomic physics), quantum mechanics is the only accepted theory.
 In each of those domains there are no conflicting answers.
 There is no pluralism at all in modern physics in the sense of economic pluralism.